Symbol used for Russian base, with radar,

 Russian military bases-------A Russian "Circle Of Iron"

-At least 29 massively-equipped Russian Military bases surround the United States (note: there are a few smaller installations and submarine bases not shown on this map).
+At least 29 massively-equipped Russian Military bases surround the United States, according to respected, but confidential sources (note: there are a few smaller installations and submarine bases not shown on this map).

 So far, there has been no major violent conflict between Russia and America.